mmarcon/zoomino/macos/README.md

 ## Known issues

-* The Arduino needs to be connected before running Zoomino.
 * Zoomino needs to be run manually from the terminal.
 If you want to run it as a service, you will have to configure it yourself.